 Board certification is the mark of distinction for providers of biofeedback and neurofeedback services and establishes that the individual has met entry-level education and training requirements.
 However, BCIA certification is not a substitute for a valid license or other credential to legally practice one's profession as regulated by health care practices in your country.

 At this time, BCIA is an “English only” organization.
-We currently only offer our exams and reading sources in English.
+We offer our exams and reading sources in English only.
 However, we are exploring options for translating our exams into other languages based on demand.
 Should a group of applicants from another country formally express their wish to certify and can demonstrate the need for a translated exam, BCIA would work toward fulfilling this request

 BCIA offers certification for both entry-level and advanced health care professionals in Biofeedback, Neurofeedback and Pelvic Muscle Dysfunction Biofeedback – clinical only at this time.
 Until such time as a country or region forms a BCIA affiliate organization (a la Australia), then BCIA will require all applicants for certification who reside outside the US or Canada to demonstrate that they have a valid license/credential to practice in a BCIA-approved health profession in the country where they reside."

-BCIA has certified providers in 25 countries – please visit Find a Practitioner to see if there are Board certified professionals in your area.
+BCIA has certified providers in 36 countries – please visit Find a Practitioner to locate Board certified professionals in your area.
 BCIA is committed to working with biofeedback and neurofeedback organizations worldwide to be able to tailor our educational prerequisites to fit the health care realities of your region through our affiliate program.
-Please check back for more information on this exciting development and many others as we hope to develop this area of the website into a useful and informative tool.

 BCIA’s Affiliate Program was developed in recognition of the fact that cultural and regulatory differences in other countries impact the adoption of international standards for biofeedback training, continuing education, and board certification.
 The BCIA Board Certification program was built and anchored in the United States, and drafted in accordance with US health care standards.
 These standards, while fundamentally sound, may not always seamlessly fit with health care models in other countries.
 The affiliate program provides an opportunity for partnership between BCIA and a professional biofeedback or neurofeedback organization outside of the United States and Canada, allowing the two organizations to collaborate on the development of standards and requirements that make sense for a particular country, while upholding educational and training rigor.
 The affiliate organization must endorse and comply with the foundational principles of BCIA, and its training and certification program may not be specific to a particular brand of equipment or theory.
 Read more...